 Dimensions: 22” x 22” x 22” each; total: 12, spanning approx. one acre of forest.

 Materials: wood, metal, glass, LED’s...

-In this site-specific installation the uniform works were floated between pine trees expanding approximately one acre in the Pike National Forest of Colorado.
+In this site-specific installation the uniform works were floated inbetween pine trees spanning one acre in the Pike National Forest in Colorado.